Orlando

 A legacy of promise

 As a trusted WSDOT partner, HNTB already had a long history of project delivery on large programs for the agency.
-Considering the diverse nature of the Fish Passage program, WSDOT and HNTB blended their expertise, filling gaps on the technical skills roster with carefully selected subconsultants.
+Considering the diverse nature of the Fish Passage Program, WSDOT and HNTB blended their expertise, filling gaps on the technical skills roster with carefully selected subconsultants.

 Many of those subcontractors are small, Historically Underutilized Businesses HNTB is mentoring so they can learn about and align with WSDOT expectations.
 That collaboration has built a strong regional bench with the capacity to effectively deliver the program.